Wrestling was far from the only sport Paul Orndorff dominated during his career.

 Despite the chance of making an NFL roster, Orndorff instead decided to cut himself and walked out of training camp.
 "I have decided not to pursue a pro career anymore, at least at this time," he said in a brief statement.

 After leaving Saints camp, Orndorff returned home and out of the spotlight and sold insurance to support his family.
-He returned to the NFL prior to the following season after signing a contract with the Chicago Bears on Feb.
+He returned to the NFL before the following season after signing a contract with the Chicago Bears on Feb.
 24, 1974.

 "We need some running back strength," Bears Personnel Director Bobby Walston told The Tampa Tribune in the next day’s edition.
 "Paul has a good chance of making our team.
 If we didn’t think he did, we wouldn’t be here."